5-Day Winter Itinerary for Aomori and Akita: Nyuto Onsen, Kakunodate Samurai Village, and Yokote Kamakura

 8:00 AM: Tokyo Station

-Head to Tokyo Station and obtain your JR East Pass (Tohoku Area) by scanning your reservation information at the ticket machine.
-Then proceed to the boarding area for the Tohoku Shinkansen Hayabusa.
+Start at Tokyo Station and pick up your JR East Pass (Tohoku Area) by scanning your reservation at the ticket machine.
+Then head to the Tohoku Shinkansen Hayabusa platform.

 12:00 PM: Depart Shin-Aomori Station for Aomori Station for a Delectable Seafood Lunch